Updated February 2017

 This is not an isolated incident.
 Just days later, the Recording Industry Association of America (RIAA) asked the popular site Download.com to remove all downloads for video to MP3 software.
 The RIAA released a statement complaining that, “Download.com continues to ignore our requests,” and that “Download.com is profiting from this infringement through advertisements and other ways it derives revenue when people use the site to download these applications.”
 Download.com has not heeded the request, arguing that many of their users are utilizing these software products for legal and non-infringing purposes.

 Coincidentally, Download.com is owned by CNET, which is owned by CBS.
 Copyright pirates could theoretically steal copyrighted CBS television shows on the company’s YouTube channel using tools they downloaded from a CBS-owned property.

 It’s important to remember that many uses of copyrighted material are considered legal under the fair use doctrine to U.S. copyright law.
 The fair use doctrine makes exceptions for non-infringing purposes like news reporting, research, education — or just for laughs.
 Consider YouTube’s first big legal copyright challenge, a 2007 video of a baby dancing to the Prince song “Let’s Go Crazy”.
 Universal Music Group, the copyright holder of that hit song, sued the baby’s mom for copyright violation.
 A judge ruled in favor of the mom and the baby, citing fair use, and the video’s view counter went from just 28 views to more than a million.

 What do you think about converting videos to MP3?
 Were you aware of the copyright issues?
+Do you play back files from the cloud with RealTimes on your mobile device.
 Let us know in the comments below.